Ahmed Lemu: Judiciary career

-Lemu served in the Niger and Sokoto State judiciary body after retiring from the Educational board; he was the first Sharia judge at the Court of Appeals of Sokoto from 1976 to 1977 and Chief Sharia Judge at the Niger State Court of Appeals between 1976 to 1991.
+Lemu served in the Niger State and Sokoto State judiciary body after retiring from the Educational board; he was the first Sharia judge at the Court of Appeals of Sokoto from 1976 to 1977 and Chief Sharia Judge at the Niger State Court of Appeals between 1976 and 1991.

-Lemu was a member of the Nigerian Council of Religions, and served as President in the Council for Youth Development of Nigeria and also as chairman of the Councils of Trustee at the Islamic Relief Commission Office.
+Lemu was a member of the Nigerian Council of Religions, and served as president in the Council for Youth Development of Nigeria and also as chairman of the Councils of Trustee at the Islamic Relief Commission Office.
 Lemu was the chairman of the Niger State advisory council of Ulama and Chairman Niger State preaching Board.
 Lemu annually conducted tafsir session during Ramadan, when he preached on radio and television.
 He also preached every Friday during the Friday prayer in Hausa and Nupe language in the Minna Central Mosque.
 Lemu's books specialized is the salat, fasting, zakkat and hajj, he clarified and based on IRP Cairo classification, and independent Islamic intellectual.